-New Orleans is a great travel destination year-round, but the city is especially fun to visit during the fall.
+New Orleans is one of the best US travel destinations year-round, but the city is especially fun to visit during the fall.
 While people wearing rows of metallic beads and feathered masks might not be lining the streets like they do in the springtime, there are several incredible attractions and activities to experience in the autumn.

 Whether you’re a foodie who wants to get a taste of the city or you’re ready to get into the spooky holiday spirit…